buscandoaverroes/blogdown-source/content/About.md

 title: About
 ---

-Admittedly, I have a bad habit of wandering and subsequently making something beautiful from it.
+I have a bad habit of wandering and subsequently making something beautiful from it.

 I studied politics, economics, religion, and all other initially-taboo topics of conversation at [Pomona College](pomona.edu "47").
 After graduation I worked as a foreign language educator abroad and at home; I also fought for education-access with an NGO as a program coordinator.